grampelberg/kty/README.md

 - Get a shell in running pods - just like you would with SSH normally.
 - Access the logs for running and exited containers in a pod.
+- `scp` files from pods. sftp clients work as well.

 ![demo](./assets/demo.gif)